7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 “I feel like I am decaying” has, for generations, been the war cry of pregnant mothers since the dawn of time.
 Well, that, and “I can’t wait for this to be over”.
 Today, we’ll be focusing on the former.
-In particular, how to stay somewhat active…or as active as you can possibly be without injuring both yourself or your unborn baby.
-As with all things related to pregnancy, we recommend you check in with your physician or OB-GYN to see what exercises are suitable for you.
+In particular, how to stay somewhat active…or as active as possible without injuring yourself or your unborn baby.
+As with all things related to pregnancy, we recommend you check in with your physician or OB-GYN to see what exercises suit you.

 You’ve got backaches, bloating, swelling, irritability, nausea, and a slew of other pregnancy-induced side effects.
-You heard from friends or perhaps even read online that some of your symptoms can be alleviated by doing some light exercises.
-Yes, it may be counterintuitive to hear the word exercise, and much less think of it, while you’ve got a baby in your tummy.
-However, with each passing day, there’s more and more research that supports the idea of exercising while you are with your child.
+You heard from friends or perhaps even read online that some of your symptoms can be alleviated by doing light exercises.
+Yes, it may be counterintuitive to listen to the word exercise, and much less think of it, while you’ve got a baby in your tummy.
+However, with each passing day, more and more research supports exercising while you are with your child.

 The latest research would suggest that aside from improving your stamina and heart health, exercising can help reduce the risk of pregnancy complications, boost your mood, lower your blood pressure, ease back and pelvic pain, fight fatigue, improve sleep, relieve constipation, lower the odds of delivery complications, and speed up post-delivery recovery.